 EDITING ADVANCED IMAGES

-For professional use it is still difficult to find an alternative to photoshop, for editing images on Ubuntu we can surely indulge ourselves with Gimp: multi-platform open source program that allows you to perform many advanced editing operations; it allows to manage almost all image formats, including pdf and RAW, moreover with the addition of some scripts it is possible to further expand its functionalities such as for example adding CMYK process support or adding additional filters to be applied to images.
+For professional use it is still difficult to find an alternative to photoshop, for editing images on Ubuntu we can surely indulge ourselves with Gimp: cross-platform opensource program that allows you to perform many advanced editing operations; it allows you to manage almost all image formats, including pdf and RAW, also with the addition of some scripts it is possible to further expand its functionality such as adding support to CMYK four-color process or adding additional filters to be applied to images.

-Gimp is having more and more success even in certain professional realities and among photography enthusiasts, it doesn't match photoshop in every respect but it is certainly the best alternative, let's remember that it is an open source program created by volunteer developers and completely free, which offers the same functionality as a program produced by Adobe that costs several hundred euros, which is commendable.
+Gimp is having more and more success even in certain professional realities and among photography enthusiasts, it does not equal photoshop in every respect but it is certainly the best alternative, let's remember that it is an open source program created by voluntary developers and completely free, which offers the same functionality as a program made by Adobe that costs several hundred euros, which is commendable.

 Another advanced graphics program is INKSCAPE, which allows the realization of vectorial drawings: it is opposed to Adobe Illustrator e CorelDraw and it's based on the standard format SVG (Scalable Vector Graphics).

-INKSCAPE fully complies with W3C XML, SVG and CSS2 standards and can import from different formats such as EPS, Postscript, JPEG, PNG, BMP and TIFF and export to PNG and other formats based on multiple vectors.
+INKSCAPE fully complies with W3C XML, SVG and CSS2 standards and can import from various formats such as EPS, Postscript, JPEG, PNG, BMP and TIFF and export to PNG and other vector-based formats.

 For fans of photography who need to work with RAW images will find Rawtherapee a good alternative to the more famous closed source programs like Adobe Photoshop Lightroom, like the rest of the other software listed in this article is completely free and has many features, including that of read, edit and convert proprietary RAW formats.